1. Organizer/Persons in Charge/Competitions and Disciplines

 2.3.
 Minimum Age/Young People

-• Minimum age for 24h-races is 18 years.
+- Minimum age for 24h-races and the gravel race is 18 years.
 Effective date for this is the respective day of the Rad am Ring event.

-• For all other events a minimum age of 14 years applies (exceptions: MTB-Marathon courses of 50 and 75 km, see 13.6.1).
+- For all other events a minimum age of 14 years applies.
 The deadline for this is the particular event day of the discipline of Rad am Ring.
 Participants having just turned 18 will be classified in the category Men/Women.
 Due day is Rad am Ring’s first event day.
 Participants who have just turned 18 are classified in the age group AK (short for German “Altersklasse”, meaning age group) men/women.
 Exception Touring Rides on Saturday – minimum age 10 years (year of birth)

 2.5.
 Additional Regulations Public/amateur races (“Jedermann-Rennen”)